makhowastaken/GWGBC_FW/README.md

 # GWGBC_FW

-UPDATE 2024-01-11: A new hardware revision of this started shipping a couple weeks ago.
-This new variant (2024) is largely the same but uses an external crystal oscilator whereas the original hardware uses an internal frequency generator.
+UPDATE 2024-01-12: A new hardware revision of this started shipping a couple weeks ago.
+This new variant (v1.1) is largely the same but uses an external crystal oscilator whereas the original hardware uses an internal frequency generator.
 I'm not sure the implications here (perhaps more accurate clock speed or improved overclocking?) but Funnyplaying has confirmed that new firmware is required.
-Therefor, this repo is ONLY for v1.0 (2023) hardware at this time.
+Therefor, this repo is ONLY for v1.0 and pre-release hardware at this time.
 I will re-organize and update before or when firmware for the new model is released.
 Flashing the old firmware to the new model or vice versa will NOT damage either unit though the device will not work properly until reflashed with the matching firmware.

 This is the historical firmware repository for the original hardware release of the Funnyplaying FPGA GBC.
 No warranty, flash at your own risk, etc. etc. The firmware for the circuit that deals with updates is separate from the firmware for the rest of the device so a failed update is as easy to recover from as just attempting to update again.
 That being said, the firmware updates can be extremely tempermental.
 Sometimes it just works, sometimes it doesn't work no matter what and it just starts working again later.
 You have been warned.